massalabs/massa-sc-toolkit/packages/sc-deployer/README.md

  */
 export function constructor(binaryArgs: StaticArray<u8>): StaticArray<u8> {
   // This line is important.
 It ensures that this function can't be called in the future.
-  // If you remove this check someone could call your constructor function and reset your SC. if (!callerHasWriteAccess()) {
+  // If you remove this check, someone could call your constructor function and reset your SC. if (!callerHasWriteAccess()) {
     return [];
   }